Handmade Christmas card created by UK Stampin Up Demonstrator Sarah Phelan from Sarah's Stampin Retreat using the Tag Buffet Stamp Set from Stampin Up

 Sarah Phelan, Independent UK Stampin’ Up Demonstrator

 Hello Crafters!
 How are you?
-Today I have some pretty cards to share with you…
+Today I have 5 fun ways to use one background…

 Hello Crafters!
 How are you?
-Today I have some Christmas cards to share that I…
+Today I have a fun technique to share with you…

 Hello Crafters!
 How are you?
-Today I have some Christmas cards all in blues to…
+I hope your January's going well!
+Today I have a…